 If you are in the marketing niche, you don’t want to target Neil Patel or Brian Dean.
 They are too busy, so it’s difficult to impress them.

-Blog commenting is real, effective, and a smarter way to get seen online after you start a new blog.
-But it is not an overnight deal; it works great for the long-haul players, though.
+Blog commenting is authentic, effective, and a more brilliant way to get seen online after starting a new blog.
+But it is not an overnight deal; it works great for the long-haul players.

 So what is your blog commenting strategy?
 Let me know in the comments!